 Today, most people split their wedding into two parts, one is a traditional Laos wedding ceremony and the other is a modern wedding reception.
 Some have the traditional Laos wedding ceremony at home in the morning, when Baci ceremony takes place, and some do it in the afternoon.
 Only close friends and relatives are invited to join the Baci part.
 Whether the Baci takes place in the morning or afternoon, food and drinks are served to the guests at the end of the ceremony.
 The reception is then held in the evening, when more guests are invited, at a hotel, a restaurant, a hall specially caters for weddings or somewhere that could hold more people.
 This practice is more common among city people.

-A traditional Laos wedding is usually held at the bride’s family home.
-In the past it was always in the morning which was believed to be best time for a joyful celebration such as wedding ceremony to take place, whereas the afternoon is considered the time for sad ceremonies like cremations.
+The traditional Laos wedding is usually held at the bride’s family home.
+In the past the Laos wedding was always in the morning which was believed to be convenient and best time for a joyful celebration such as wedding ceremony to take place, whereas the afternoon is considered the time for sad ceremonies like cremations.
 However, with modern lifestyles convenience has become more important so the time doesn’t really matter any more.

-The wedding preparations start with the sou khor (bride-price negotiation) procession.
+The wedding preparations start with the Sou Khor (bride-price negotiation) procession.

 The bride-price is usually money and gold, but it can be anything valuable.
 Traditionally this is asked by the bride's parents as a refund for the breast milk that has been fed to the bride since she was born (literally translated from Lao).
 How much? depends on the family social status of both sides.
 Nowadays many parents don't ask for anything so long that their daughter is happy.